Democratic Republic of Afghanistan: Political system

 The 1987 constitution liberalized the political landscape in areas under government control.
-Political parties could be established as long as they opposed colonialism, imperialism, neo-colonialism, Zionism, racial discrimination, apartheid and fascism.
+Political parties could be established as long as they opposed colonialism, imperialism, neo-colonialism, Zionism, racial discrimination, apartheid, and fascism.
 The Revolutionary Council was abolished, and replaced by the National Assembly of Afghanistan, a democratically elected parliament.
 The government announced its willingness to share power, and form a coalition government.
 The new parliament was bicameral, and consisted of a Senate (Sena) and a House of Representatives (Wolesi Jirga).
 The president was to be indirectly elected to a 7-year term.
 A parliamentary election was held in 1988.
 The PDPA won 46 seats in the House of Representatives and controlled the government with support from the National Front, which won 45 seats, and from various newly recognized left-wing parties, which had won a total of 24 seats.
-Although the election was boycotted by the Mujahideen, the government left 50 of the 234 seats in the House of Representatives, as well as a small number of seats in the Senate, vacant in the hope that the guerillas would end their armed struggle and participate in the government.
+Although the election was boycotted by the Mujahideen, the government left 50 of the 234 seats in the House of Representatives, as well as a small number of seats in the Senate, vacant in the hope that the guerrillas would end their armed struggle and participate in the government.
 The only armed opposition party to make peace with the government was Hizbollah, a small Shi'a party not to be confused with the bigger party in Iran.

 The Council of Ministers was the Afghan cabinet, and its chairman was the head of government.
 It was the most important government body in PDPA Afghanistan, and it ran the governmental ministries.
 The Council of Ministers was responsible to the Presidium of the Revolutionary Council, and after the adoption of the 1987 constitution, to the President and House of Representatives.
 There seems to have been a deliberate power-sharing between the two bodies; few Presidium members were ministers.
 It was the PDPA (perhaps with the involvement of the Soviets) which appointed and decided the membership of the Council of Ministers.
 An Afghan dissident who had previously worked in the office of the Chairman of the Council of Ministers reported that all topics up for discussion in the Council of Ministers had to be approved by the Soviets.
 Under Karmal, the Khalqist's were purged and replaced by the Parcham majority in the Council of Ministers.
 Of the 24 members of the Council of Ministers under Karmal's chairmanship, only four were Khalqists.